 Veliki Tabor Castle in Croatia

 The pic shows Veliki Tabor Castle (Dvor Veliki Tabor) on a sunny spring day.
-The oldest part of this building is a five-cornered tower dating back to the 12th century.
-The Croatian painter Oton Iveković owned the castle from 1927 to 1935.
+The oldest part of this building is a five-cornered tower dating back to the 15th century.
+For many years, it was the home of the Croatian painter Oton Iveković.
 [German]

 Sümeg Castle (Sümeg Vár) is one of the most well-preserved fortresses in Hungary.
 It was built in the mid or late 13th century by Béla IV of Hungary.
 Today the elongated castle high over the town of Sümeg is a venue for tournaments and cultural events.
 [German]